-Andréa Monteiro is the Community Research Coordinator for the Building Capacity project for the Vancouver site.
-She supports community organizations to imagine possibilities of inclusion and meaningful participation of people living with dementia and their care partners.
-Andréa has a PhD in nursing and is a documentary filmmaker, and her scholarship and filmmaking are focused on social justice issues.
-She has twenty-three years of community leadership and engagement through the nonprofit sector and fourteen years of work between nursing research, education, and clinical practice (palliative care).
+Andréa Monteiro is the Community Research Director for the Building Capacity project for the Vancouver site.
+She works alongside people who live with dementia to engage and support community groups and organizations to imagine possibilities of inclusion and meaningful participation of people living with dementia and their care partners.
+Andréa has a PhD in nursing and is a documentary filmmaker, and her scholarship and filmmaking address social justice issues.
+She has twenty-three years of community leadership and engagement through the non-profit sector and fourteen years of work between nursing research, education, and clinical palliative care practice.
 Alongside her role with the Building Capacity Project, she holds a Research Associate position at the University of British Columbia, in the traditional, ancestral and unceded xʷməθkʷəy̓əm (Musqueam) territory.

 Eric Macnaughton, PhD

 Eric Macnaughton is the Research Manager, responsible for overall management of the project, and coordinating the implementation of new dementia initiatives across the two sites, as well as the research and evaluative aspects of the project.
 He has a Ph.D. from the UBC Interdisciplinary Studies program, has completed graduate training in community psychology, and has twenty-five years of doing community-based research, evaluation, and knowledge translation in the field of community mental health.
 Most recently he was involved in the At Home/Chez Soi project, an initiative to implement, evaluate and scale out a model for providing housing and supports for previously homeless people who deal with mental health and addictions issues.
 His interest in dementia stems from his family background and with the similarities in the mental health’s recovery movement and the aims of this project in building social citizenship for people living with dementia.